 Some specific recommended actions for securing your remote access include:

 - using two-tier authentication (eg first with a password and then with a token)

 - allowing access to legitimate users but limiting to the minimum services and functions required

 - reviewing server logs to monitor remote access and any unusual activity

 - deleting remote access privileges once they are not needed

 - testing system regularly for vulnerabilities

 - keeping firewall and remote access software patched and up-to-date

-You may also choose to restrict the type of data that can be accessed remotely.
+You may also choose to restrict the type of data that users can access remotely.

 Virtual private network (VPN) software will give you a high level of encryption to access your network remotely.
-Read about VPNs and advanced computer network.
+Read about VPNs and advanced computer networks.